 - If the bleeding is severe, get medical help right away and take steps to prevent shock.
 Keep the injured body part completely still.
 Lay the person flat, raise the feet about 12 inches or 30 centimeters (cm), and cover the person with a coat or blanket.
 If possible, DO NOT move the person if there has been a head, neck, back, or leg injury, as doing so may make the injury worse.
 Get medical help as soon as possible.

 WHEN TO USE A TOURNIQUET

 If continuous pressure has not stopped the bleeding, and bleeding is extremely severe (life threatening), a tourniquet can be used until medical help arrives.

-- The tourniquet should be applied to the limb 2 to 3 inches above the bleeding wound.
+- The tourniquet should be applied to the limb 2 to 3 inches (5 to 7.5 cm) above the bleeding wound.
 Avoid the joint.
 If needed, place the tourniquet above the joint, toward the torso.

 - If possible, do not apply the tourniquet directly on the skin.
 Doing so may twist or pinch the skin and tissues.
 Use padding or apply the tourniquet over the pant leg or sleeve.

 - If you have a first-aid kit that comes with a tourniquet, apply it to the limb.

 - If you need to make a tourniquet, use bandages 2 to 4 inches (5 to 10 cm) wide and wrap them around the limb several times.
 Tie a half or square knot, leaving loose ends long enough to tie another knot.
 A stick or a stiff rod should be placed between the two knots.
 Twist the stick until the bandage is tight enough to stop the bleeding and then secure it in place.